 Generally speaking, all Norwegian citizens and foreign-born residents of Norway are allowed to enter the country.
 That has been the case throughout the pandemic so far.

-Rules for residents of European countries
+Rules for residents of other countries

 Norway travel restrictions FAQ